CodingKrishna-dev/clssroom/README.md

 # This is for better understanding of git hub.<br>
-author : krishna kumar thakur
+author : krishna kumar thakur <br>
+on a project